ltozi/aws-wordpress/README.md

 - Application Load Balancer with SSL/TLS termination
 - Security Groups for network access control

+Please note that this is the target desired architecture but some components in the diagram are still to be configured:

+- Cloudfront CDN is just in a branch until a real domain will be available.
+- Wordpress can be configured to push pull static content from storage buckets to better improve performance and save some costs.
+- Web application firewall WAF is on a branch and needs to be tested.

 ## Prerequisites
 - AWS Account with administrative access.
 - Terraform (version >= 1.10)